DeveloperMikitognoni/discord-meme-bot/README.md

 ### DISCORD MEME BOT

-Discord meme bot is a simple discord bot to send a casual meme anytime is sent the command.
+Discord meme bot is a simple discord bot written in Javascript to send a casual meme anytime is sent the command.

 ### HOW TO GET ON YOUR SERVER